mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+May 11, 2011
+- Add searchable keywords to each lab.
+See "labtainer -h" for usage.

 May 5, 2021
 - Introduce a new users lab to introduce user/group management
 - Surpress Apparmor host messages in centos container syslogs